Erin’s Recipe Rundown

 Whisk until smooth.
 Add more milk (just a few drops at a time) if the frosting is too thick.
 It should be thick but still able to be spread or piped.

-Can I make these gluten-free dairy-free gingerbread cookies egg-free?
+Can I make these gluten-free gingerbread cookies dairy-free and/or egg-free?

-this recipe uses shortening instead of butter, these cookies are dairy-free.
-There is only 1 egg in the whole batch so you can also easily use an egg replacer.
-I recommend Bob’s Red Mill Egg Replacer for be results.
+This recipe uses shortening instead of butter making it completely dairy-free!
+There is only 1 egg in the whole batch so you can easily use an egg replacer too.
+I recommend Bob’s Red Mill Egg Replacer for best results.

 It’s important to chill the dough so the cookies hold their shape during baking.
 Chilling the dough also gives the gluten-free flour time to hydrate so the cookies has the best consistency.

-Can I use almond flour instead of the gluten-free all purpose flour?
+Can I use almond flour instead of the gluten-free measure-for-measure flour?

-Unfortunately almond flour has very different properties that gluten-free all purpose flour and won’t produce the same results in this recipe.
+Unfortunately, almond flour has very different properties than gluten-free measure-for-measure flour and won’t produce the same results in this recipe.

-To ensure your gluten-free cookies stay together, use a high-quality 1:1 gluten-free baking flour.
-It is best to use a flour that contains xanthan gum which acts as a binder.
+To ensure your gluten-free cookies stay together, use a high-quality 1:1 gluten-free measure-for-measure flour.
+It’s best to use a flour that contains xanthan gum which acts as a binder.
 This is my favorite brand

 gluten free gingerbread cookies on white plate with glass of milk